Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 2. In the `src` directory, double-click `lscript.ld` to open the linker script for this project.

-3. In the linker script in Available Memory Regions, modify following  attributes for psu_r5_ddr_0\_MEM_0:
+3. In the linker script in Available Memory Regions, modify the following attributes for psu_r5_ddr_0\_MEM_0:

     Base Address: `0x70000000`
     Size: `0x10000000`

-    The following figure shows the linker
+    The following figure shows the linker script modification.
-    script modification.
 The following figure is for representation only.
 Actual memory regions might vary in case of isolation settings.

     ![](./media/image36.png)